BodenAI/BodenAVMDataset/README.md

 </div>

 ## News
-[2025] We have release all the 20K images and fully labeled annotations!
+[2025] We have released 20K images and fully labeled annotations!

 ## Introduction